clementviolet/isec2022_poster/README.md

 # About me

 Hi!
-My name is Clément VIOLET, I am a PhD candidat at IFREMER :dolphin:.
-I am interested in how do coastal reefs respond to global climate change.
-If you have any questions, suggestions or whant to discuss about this work, please feel free to send me an e-mail! :smile:
+My name is Clément VIOLET, I am a PhD candidate starting my final year of thesis at IFREMER :dolphin:.
+I am interested in how do coastal reefs respond to global climate change, how they express regime shifts, and how can we model them to anticipate these shifts.
+If you have any questions, suggestions or want to discuss this work or even Post-Doc project, please feel free to e-mail me! :smile:

 :email: [clement.violet@ifremer.fr](mailto:clement.violet@ifremer.fr)